bvandewe/CML-Cloud-Manager/docs/security/authorization.md

 # Authorization

-This guide explains the authorization concepts and implementation in the Starter App, covering OAuth2/OIDC fundamentals and practical implementation using Keycloak.
+This guide explains the authorization concepts and implementation in the Cml Cloud Manager, covering OAuth2/OIDC fundamentals and practical implementation using Keycloak.

 ## Table of Contents